 Section 3.8 Regular Meetings

-Regular meetings of the Board of Directors may be held without notice at such time and at such place as shall from time to time be determined by the Board of Directors; provided that any Director who is absent when such a determination is made shall be given prompt notice of such determination.
+Regular meetings of the Board must be held with reasonable notice of the date, time, and place of the meeting.
+Notice shall be given to each Director in person, by telephone, or by facsimile, electronic mail, or other form of electronic communications, sent to such Director’s address as it appears on the records of the IETF IPMC.

 Section 3.9 Special Meetings

 Special meetings of the Board of Directors may be called by the Chair, Secretary, or on the written request of two or more Directors, or by one Director in the event that there is only one Director in office.
-Notice shall be given to each Director in person, by telephone, or by facsimile, electronic mail, or other form of electronic communications, sent to such Director’s address as it appears on the records of the IETF Trust at least twenty-four (24) hours in advance of the meeting, or by written notice mailed to each Directors address at least forty-eight (48) hours in advance of the meeting.
+Notice shall be given to each Director in person, by telephone, or by facsimile, electronic mail, or other form of electronic communications, sent to such Director’s address as it appears on the records of the IETF IPMC at least twenty-four (24) hours in advance of the meeting, or by written notice mailed to each Directors address at least forty-eight (48) hours in advance of the meeting.
 A notice need not specify the purposes of the meeting.

 Section 3.10 Quorum, Action at Meeting, Adjournments

-At all meetings of the Board of Directors a majority of Directors then in office shall constitute a quorum for the transaction of business and the act of a majority of such Directors present at any meeting at which there is a quorum shall be the act of the Board of Directors, except as may be otherwise specifically provided by law, the Certificate of Incorporation or these By-laws.
+At all meetings of the Board of Directors, a majority of Directors then in office shall constitute a quorum for the transaction of business and the act of a majority of such Directors present at any meeting at which there is a quorum shall be the act of the Board of Directors, except as may be otherwise specifically provided by law, the Certificate of Incorporation or these By-laws.

 If a quorum shall not be present at any meeting of the Board of Directors, a majority of the Board of Directors present thereat may adjourn the meeting from time to time, without notice other than announcement at the meeting, until a quorum shall be present.
 In the event that one or more of the Board of Directors shall be disqualified from voting at any meeting upon any matter, then the required quorum as it relates to the consideration of such matter shall be reduced by one for each such Director so disqualified.